-Business Finance Financial management of non-financial corporations and the role of interest rates and capital markets in the economy.
-Topics will include the structure and analysis of financial statements, time value of money calculations (using financial calculators), stock and bond valuation, financial forecasting, valuation of income-producing physical assets, determination of the cost of capital, the profitability of proposed investments in fixed assets, riskreturn tradeoffs that must be considered in using financial leverage, and methods used in obtaining funds from the various capital markets.
+Financial management of non-financial corporations and the role of interest rates and capital markets in the economy.
+Topics will include the structure and analysis of financial statements, time value of money calculations (using financial calculators), stock and bond valuation, financial forecasting, valuation of income-producing physical assets, determination of the cost of capital, the profitability of proposed investments in fixed assets, risk-return tradeoffs that must be considered in using financial leverage, and methods used in obtaining funds from the various capital markets.
 This course is taught mainly through lectures and class discussions of textual materials and problems.

-Prerequisite(s): ECON 2105, ECON 2106, ACCT 2101, ACCT 2102 and BUSA 2182; Junior standing or 42 hour rule
+Prerequisite(s): ECON 2105, ECON 2106, ACCT 2101, ACCT 2102 and BUSA 2182; Junior standing or 42-hour rule

-FINC 3156 Intermediate Corporate Management I 3 Credits (3-0-3)The study of asset pricing, capital budgeting, capital management, growth through mergers, and leasing.
+FINC 3156 Intermediate Corporate Management I 3 Credits

+The study of asset pricing, capital budgeting, capital management, growth through mergers, and leasing.
 Emphasis is on the development of problem-solving capabilities.
-Prerequisite(s): FINC 3155

-FINC 3157 Investments 3 Credits (3-0-3)Framework of financial markets, valuation of the firm, security analysis, investment equity versus debt, efficiency of market evaluation, diversification efforts, investment goals, and portfolio selection.
-Prerequisite(s): FINC 3155
+FINC 3157 Investments 3 Credits (3-0-3)

+Framework of financial markets, valuation of the firm, security analysis, investment equity versus debt, efficiency of market evaluation, diversification efforts, investment goals, and portfolio selection.

-FINC 3159
+\Prerequisite(s): FINC 3155\

-Principles of Real Estate
+FINC 3159 Principles of Real Estate 3 Credits (3-0-3)

-(3-0-3)3 Credits